A simple guide for navigating your first meeting with a family lawyer

 1. Gather your ‘intel’ early

 Being prepared and ‘getting your ducks in a row’ early will hold you in good stead for what lies ahead.
 Collating key information and documents at the outset will assist your lawyers and other advisors in formulating tailored, specific advice to your family law situation.
-It will also assist in facilitating discussions with your former partner and ensure that, at least where you are concerned, those discussions progress in the most efficient and cost effective manner as possible.
+It will also assist in facilitating discussions with your former partner and ensure that, at least where you are concerned, those discussions progress in the most efficient and cost-effective manner possible.

 – To begin, prepare a brief chronology of the important dates and details of your relationship and separation.